 —Tim Berners-Lee, W3C Director and inventor of the World Wide Web

-For instance, nowadays, the education system is getting more accessible through the digital channel.
-Whether you are applying for a course, submitting your papers, or requesting some kind of form, online access enables all types of users.
+For instance, nowadays, the education system is getting more accessible through digital channels.
+Whether you are applying for a course, submitting your application, or requesting a form, online tools provide access to all types of users.

-Why Web Accessibility Is Good For Business
+Digital Accessibility Is Good For Business

 When to Care About Accessibility